regorxxx/Playlist-Manager-SMP/README.md

   * Selection indicators.
   * Now playing and loaded playlist indicators.
   * Empty / not empty playlist indicators.
 To be used as fallback when size is not shown.
-  * Size (configurable).
+  * Font Size (configurable).
   * Separators between different names/categories (configurable).
-  * Colours for different playlists types and status (configurable).
+  * Colors for different playlists types, status, text, background and selection (configurable).
 * Shortcuts:
-  * Double Click: Load playlist / Make binded playlist active
+  * Double Click: Load playlist / Make bound playlist active
   * Left Click: playlist contextual menu
-  * Rigth Click: panel menu
+  * Right Click: panel menu
-  * Ctrl + Left Button: Load playlist / Make binded playlist active
+  * Ctrl + Left Click: Load playlist / Make bound playlist active
-  * Shift + Left Button: Send current selection to playlist
+  * Shift + Left Click: Send current selection to playlist
-  * Ctrl + Shift + Left Button: Delete playlist
+  * Ctrl + Shift + Left Click: Delete playlist
 * Other scripts integration:
   * [Playlist-Tools-SMP](https://github.com/regorxxx/Playlist-Tools-SMP): Pools may use tracks from playlists files tracked by the manager, not requiring to have playlists loaded within foobar. i.e. Random Pools component-like playlist creation, using not only queries as sources, but also other playlists or playlists files.